SoftwareMadness/GreentegCoreApp/README.md

+ # The Algorithm that calculates the temperature does not work correctly
+ I will release a new one .

 # A new Verson gets Released （＾ω＾）
 A new Version gets released, in the new V 2.0 you can connect your Watch to a PC record your temperature and access it over the web !